ThopuriSeetaramaiah/TerraformEnvSetup/README.md

 10. **Connect to the EC2 instance:** Use VS Code's Remote SSH extension to connect to your EC2 instance from your local machine.

 ## Conclusion
 By following these steps, you can create a secure, isolated AWS environment for developers to work in, and make it easily accessible using VS Code's Remote SSH extension.
-Happy coding!# TerraformEnvSetup
+Happy coding!